cryptonique0/Voile-Protocol-/TESTNET_STATUS.md

 The official Miden testnet and deployment tools are **not yet fully public**.
 Here's what you need to know:

+### 🔧 Tool Installation Issues

+**Attempted**: Installing `miden-client-cli` from GitHub **Result**: Cargo registry corruption and dependency conflicts **Conclusion**: Miden CLI tools are not production-ready for external use yet

+The tooling is under active development and has:
+- Registry corruption issues (`hex v0.4.3` missing)
+- Version conflicts with dependencies
+- Incomplete public documentation

+This confirms Miden is still in **internal development phase**.

 ---

 ## What We Have ✅